 To make matters even more complicated, the terms high tea, afternoon tea, cream teas, and even just tea (with no designation of high, afternoon, or otherwise), have certain meanings in various other countries.

 Which brings us back to our High teas.
 In the United States, and especially the Midwest, the notion of any sort of teas is a relatively novel experience.
 Although some restaurants will occasionally have teas if there is a strong proponent, the idea of a dedicated tea room with high teas are few and far between!
 When we decided to start offering our monthly high teas, we very consciously steered away from the name of afternoon tea, since we worried that people might assume this was just a cup of iced tea mid afternoon (which is perfectly fine by us, just not what we had intended), and wanted to help people understand that this was a special event.
 Likewise, the term cream tea might just give the impression of a splash a cream in your tea.
 Again, perfectly all right by us, but not the connotation we wanted.

 What to expect?

-Welcome to a casual afternoon to sit down, enjoy a friend's company and feed your soul (yes, stomach as well).
-Each party has their own table, shabby chic'ed up with an array of china plates, tea cups and flatware.
+Welcome to a casual afternoon to sit down, enjoy a friend’s company and feed your soul (yes, stomach as well).
+Each party has their own table, shabby chic’ed up with an array of china plates, tea cups and flatware.
 Each setting is purposely mismatched and unique.
-Everyone gets their own pot of tea - no compromises needed!
+Everyone gets their own pot of tea – no compromises needed!
 As for the food, this switches up monthly based on seasonal selection and the theme of the high tea.
-Popular favorites have been cucumber dill tea sandwiches, white chocolate raspberry scones and lemon cupcakes.
+Come hungry, there is a lot of food.

 Hook me up!

 Our goal is to host a high tea once a month.
 Specific dates are listed in our events page and also on our Facebook page.
 Seating is limited and reservations are required.
-Sometimes both days fill up a week out, so sign up early!
+Sometimes both days fill up a month or more out, so sign up early!